Yvon Durelle: Light Heavyweight

-Light Heavyweight Title Fight
+Title Fight

-Durelle's light-heavyweight championship fight against the great Archie Moore on December 10, 1958 at the Forum in Montreal, Quebec, is one of the most memorable fights in boxing history.
+Durelle's light-heavyweight championship fight against the great Archie Moore on December 10, 1958, at the Forum in Montreal, Quebec, is one of the most memorable fights in boxing history.
 Listed as a 4-to-1 underdog, Durelle became a legend in Canada after the bout.
 In one of the first fights broadcast coast-to-coast on American television, Durelle stunned boxing patrons by knocking the champion down 3 times in the first round.
-Under boxing rules today (except those of the World Boxing Council), the fight would have been stopped after three knockdowns in one round and Yvon Durelle would have been world champion.
+Under boxing rules today (except those of the World Boxing Council), the fight would have been stopped after three knockdowns in one round and Durelle would have been world champion.
 Also, he missed an opportunity when, after the first knockdown, he stood over Moore watching for several seconds before returning to his corner.
 As a result of his delay, the referee had to wait to begin the count, and Moore made it to his feet at the count of nine.
-Durelle would have likely won if he went to his corner.
-Durelle swarmed all over the champion for four more rounds and knocked him to the canvas again in round five but Moore held on and eventually wore Durelle down to retain his world championship with an eleventh-round knockout.
+Durelle would have likely won if he had gone to his corner.
+Durelle swarmed all over the champion for four more rounds and knocked him to the canvas again in round five but Moore held on and eventually wore Durelle down to retain his world championship with a punishing eleventh-round knockout.
 The fight was the talk of the boxing world and members of the Canadian press voted it the sporting event of the year.
 In an interview in 1994, Archie Moore, upon recounting the fight still hailed as classic, had this to say: "As the fight wore on and I got stronger, I thought to myself that this fella was the toughest man I'd ever fought.
 I turned professional in 1936 and fought until 1965--229 bouts.
 And I still think Durelle was the toughest man I ever faced."

 From Boxing to Wrestling and back

-Six months later, in June 1959, at Durelle's home village of Baie-Ste-Anne, thirty-five fishermen died when they were swept out to sea by 40-foot tidal waves that pounded the wharf.
+Six months later, in June 1959, at Durelle's home village of Baie-Ste-Anne, thirty-five fishermen died 1959 Escuminac disaster when they were swept out to sea by 40-foot tidal waves that pounded the wharf.
 Distraught at the loss of friends and relatives, in August he lost in a world title fight rematch with Archie Moore by a third-round knockout.
 In November of that year he lost in 12 rounds to the Canadian heavyweight champion, George Chuvalo.
 Durelle fought only a few more times, before taking up professional wrestling in 1961.
 He returned to boxing in 1963 winning twice more before retiring permanently.
 He continued to earn a living at wrestling, primarily in eastern Canada but on occasion with Stu Hart's Stampede Wrestling, in Calgary, Alberta.
+He would retire from wrestling in 1973.